gngrwzrd/ios-over-air-distribute/readme.md

 ## ENTERPRISE ##

 With enterprise certificates and provisions you don't need to obtain user's device UDIDs.
-You can instaed  skip to generating the install files.
+You can instead  skip to generating the install files.

 Enterprise requires only 3 steps: